nefarius/docs.nefarius.at/docs/projects/ViGEm/End-of-Life.md

 ### Configure ViGEm Bus Driver Updater

+!!! warning "This is the recommended action if you're running Windows 10/11"
+    If you're running ViGEm Bus Driver **v1.21.442 or older** the following section applies to you and is highly recommended to follow until software updates become available (if ever).

 Navigate to the path `C:\Program Files\Nefarius Software Solutions\ViGEm Bus Driver` and edit the file `ViGEmBus_Updater.ini` with a text editor of your choice (you will need Administrator permissions to edit).
 Find the following line:

 ```ini